flxw/flxw.github.io/_posts/2015-11-15-why-i-am-done-with-smartwatches.md

 Now put away the device with which you read this and say hello to the person next to you, even if it is a stranger.
 Conversation is beautiful, most notably if it shall not serve a higher purpose.

-I am done trying to talk to people who prefer their screens.